ostelco/ostelco-core/client-api/API.md

 ### Subscriptions

- 1. An user can (with the simplified data model) only have one or no _subscription_.
+ 1. A user can (with the simplified data model) only have one or no _subscription_.
  2. A _subscription_ is identified with an `subscription-id`.
  3. The `subscription-id` is included in requests.
- 4. If an user has a _subscription_ the user also has a handset (where the client is running).
+ 4. If a user has a _subscription_ the user also has a handset (where the client is running).
  5. An offer might be to one _subscription_ (a particular user) or to multiple subscriptions (more than one user).

 #### Get info for one subscription